Texas Heartbeat Act: First lawsuits based on SB8 against abortion provider

-Against private citizens

-In 2023, the first lawsuit based on SB8 was filed against three women who were friends of a woman who obtained an abortion.
-The plaintiff is the woman's ex-husband.
-The women are accused of sending links to aidaccess.org, an abortion provider which mails abortion pills across state lines, which has been legal in the United States since 2021.

 State-court challenges to SB8 by abortion providers and funders

 Texas abortion providers, funders, and other pro-abortion plaintiffs filed a total of 14 other lawsuits, some before the Act's September 1, 2021, effectiveness date, against Texas Right to Life and the organization's officers, employees, and collaborators, challenging S.B.8 as unconstitutional under various provisions of the state constitution.
 The plaintiffs relied on the Texas Declaratory Judgments Act and sought declaratory and injunctive relief.
-The separate actions were subsequently consolidated for pretrial proceedings by the Texas Judicial Panel on Multi-District Litiation (MDL Panel) and remain pending in a Travis County district court.
+The separate actions were subsequently consolidated for pretrial proceedings by the Texas Judicial Panel on Multi-District Litigation (MDL Panel) and remain pending in a Travis County district court.
 The MDL Panel assigned the Hon.
 David Peeples, a senior-status judge, to preside over the 14 cases.

 With one exception, the 14 suits against Texas Right to Life originally also named state officials as defendants, including Governor Abbott and numerous GOP legislators, but these state officials were later nonsuited.